The Monterey Bay Aquarium

 Categorization Methods

-2 main ways to categorize archaeological artifacts: analytical classification and taxonomic classification
+There are 2 main ways to categorize archaeological artifacts: analytical classification and taxonomic classification

 Technological Advancements